 Cooking With Whole Wheat Flour

 You don't need to sacrifice your favorite foods in order to eat healthily.
 You can completely replace white flour with whole wheat flour, or just use a mix of the two in your favorite goodies.
 For example, use half whole wheat and half white flour to make cookies, muffins, and cakes for breakfast or dessert.
 Some recipes use 100 percent whole wheat and taste fantastic, like homemade bread, pasta, and noodles.

 There are so many great options to use in a hearty breakfast, lunch, or dinner.
-For breakfast, you can make oatmeal, pancakes, and waffles with whole wheat flour.
+For breakfast, you can make oatmeal, pancakes, waffles, and muffins with whole wheat flour.
 For lunch, try making pizza at home using whole wheat flour.
 Everything else remains the same—white or red sauce, delicious crust, and topping combinations like pesto and artichokes, sausage and cheese, and eggplant with basil.
 For dinner, you can opt for a delicious spinach lasagna with three different melted kinds of cheese.

 Like whole wheat flour, you can replace other common foods with healthier choices.
 For example, replacing whole-grain brown rice with white rice is a way to have better fiber content, a lower glycemic index to manage blood sugar, and a significant amount of more nutrients like iron, zinc, and magnesium for a healthy heart.

 Adding fruits, vegetables, and legumes to your whole wheat or whole grain diet will also load you up with vitamins, nutrients, and good carbs.
 Avoid refined grains found in pretzels, hamburger buns, and other foods.
 Instead, find a way to hack it at home with a better substitute.